Relintai/pandemonium_engine/README.md

 WIP:

 - The PackedTypedArray internals need to be tested properly.
-- Their c++ only api still needs to be fleshed out.
-Especially the packed one needs lots of getters setters.
 - Needs to be added to the docs repo when finished.

 Few syntax ideas: